 We found 7 neurologists who accept United Healthcare Navigate Plus near New York, NY.

-Dr. Samuel Gandy's specialty is neurology (brain & spinal cord disease).
-In his practice, he is particularly interested in alzheimer's disease.
-He accepts United Healthcare Platinum, United Healthcare Navigate, United Healthcare POS, and more.
-Dr. Gandy welcomes new patients.
-He graduated from the University of South Carolina School of Medicine and Medical University of South Carolina College of Medicine.
-Dr. Gandy trained at New York-Presbyterian Hospital and a hospital affiliated with Weill Cornell Medical College for residency.
-He has received professional recognition including the following: Arthur Cherkin Memorial Award in Geriatric Medicine.
+Dr. Samuel Gandy's medical specialty is neurology (brain & spinal cord disease).
+Areas of particular interest for Dr. Gandy include alzheimer's disease.
+He accepts several insurance carriers, including United Healthcare Platinum, United Healthcare Navigate, and United Healthcare POS.
+He attended the University of South Carolina School of Medicine and Medical University of South Carolina College of Medicine for medical school and subsequently trained at New York-Presbyterian Hospital and a hospital affiliated with Weill Cornell Medical College for residency.
+Dr. Gandy has received professional recognition including the following: Arthur Cherkin Memorial Award in Geriatric Medicine.
+He welcomes new patients.

 Clinical interests: Dementia, Alzheimer's Disease

-Clinical interests: Traumatic Brain Injury, Subarachnoid Hemorrhage, Spinal Cord Injuries, Transient Ischemic Attack
+Clinical interests: Traumatic Brain Injury, Meningitis, Encephalitis, Subarachnoid Hemorrhage, Spinal Cord Injuries, ...
+(Read more)

 Clinical interests: Epilepsy

-Dr. Jeremy Meisel is a neurophysiology and neurology (brain & spinal cord disease) specialist.
-He graduated from Tel Aviv University, Sackler Faculty of Medicine.
-Dr. Meisel accepts several insurance carriers, including Coventry, United Healthcare POS, and United Healthcare Silver.
-He speaks Spanish.
+Dr. Jeremy Meisel is a physician who specializes in neurophysiology and neurology (brain & spinal cord disease).
+He attended medical school at Tel Aviv University, Sackler Faculty of Medicine.
+Dr. Meisel accepts Coventry, United Healthcare POS, and United Healthcare Silver, as well as other insurance carriers.
+In addition to English, he speaks Spanish.

 Conditions / Treatments